openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `prefix`-  a common prefix that is applied to all paths specified within the message as per the definition in [Section 2.4.1](#241-path-prefixes).
 The default prefix is null.
-*   `use_aliases`- a boolean flag indicating whether the client accepts target aliases via the subscription RPC.
-In the case that such aliases are accepted, the logic described in [Section 2.4.2](#242-path-aliases) is utilised.
-By default, path aliases created by the target are not supported.
 *   `qos` - a field describing the packet marking that is to be utilised for the responses to the subscription that is being created.
 This field has a single sub-value, `marking`, which indicates the DSCP value as a 32-bit unsigned